 Detect potential ransomware on your cloud environment by creating a policy to update you when suspicious activity is detected, and set up automated actions to prevent ransomware files from being saved to your cloud.

-Connect at least one cloud app (Office 365, Google Workspace, Box, and Dropbox) to Defender for Cloud Apps.
+Connect at least one cloud app (Microsoft 365, Google Workspace, Box, and Dropbox) to Defender for Cloud Apps.

 By default, Defender for Cloud Apps scans your network to establish a baseline, wherein it learns patterns of what your users ordinarily do in your cloud, when they do it and what they commonly do.